CrookedNumber/pmp_envoy/README.md

 ```

 - Edit credentials.php, replacing `<redacted>` with your credentials
-- Edit your hosts file and apache config files accordingly, so you can pull up envoy in your browser
+- Edit your hosts file and server config files accordingly, so you can pull up envoy in your browser
 - Browse the PMP!